 “Understanding the fees”

-Explaining Bitcoin fees isn't very simple, nothing in this encrypted world is, there is lots more to understanding how it works.
+Explaining Bitcoin fees isn't very simple, nothing in this encrypted world is.
+There is lots more to understanding how it works.

-Example: A fraction of 1 Bitcoin
+Example: A fraction of 1 bitcoin.

-On December 25 2017 miners were paid in total 1000 Bitcoins price exchange at 13969420.00 USD.
+On December, 25th, 2017, miners were paid in total 1000 bitcoins; the price exchange being 13969420.00 USD at the time.